nicole140002-wang/Rotorua-Forest-Compartment-Change-Mapping-Web-GIS-Viewer/README.md

-### 4. Web GIS
+### 4. Interactive Web GIS
-An interactive viewer was developed using ArcGIS Maps SDK for JavaScript.
+An interactive forestry change viewer was developed using the **ArcGIS Maps SDK for JavaScript**.

 Key functions include:

 - Before / After imagery swipe